 This is normally denoted and related to the size of your running sneakers.
 Different shoe size range needs the different insole size ranges.
 For instance, the full-length type of insoles is normally designed to be fitted by trimming (trim-fit).
 This insole can be used in a wide variety of running sneakers with regards to the size of the sneakers.
 When you buy it, trim off the needed extra length after measuring the correct insole size compared to your footwear.
 This type of insole is preferred due to its versatility when considering the size.
 The other type of insole size is the 3/4 type of insole.
 They do not need to be trimmed and are normally worn on top of the existing insole.
-The are like ready made kind of insoles.
+They are like ready-made kind of insoles.

 The Insole Placement:

 When placing the new insole you will first need to remove the old insole out of your running footwear.
-Full length type of insoles are designed in a way that they offer full replacement of the old in sole, though there are those insoles that are added on top of the old insoles and worn together with the old insoles.
+Full-length type of insoles is designed in a way that they offer full replacement of the old in the sole, though there are those insoles that are added on top of the old insoles and worn together with the old insoles.
 This types of the insole are normally thin and flat.
 They are comfortable to wear with the existing insoles to enhance cushioning.
 Therefore placement of the insole can be on top of the existing one or acting as a replacement to the existing one.
 This is dependent on the type of insole you will purchase. the 3/4 insoles are normally placed on top of the existing one, they work together with the current insole.